lordofsunshine/bearCode/README.md

 A modern AI-powered coding assistant with chat and image generation capabilities.

+## v.0.0.5 🏔
+- The full list of new features in the update is available on our [Discord server](https://discord.gg/FtvCbrc7ZU).

 ## Features

 - 💬 AI coding assistant powered by GPT models